10 Reasons To Visit Porto, Portugal

 Travelers can visit quaint coastal towns like Aveiro or Viana Do Castelo, as well as exciting cities like Braga.

-One of the most accessible expressions of Portuguese culture is Fado.
+One of the most beautiful parts of Portuguese culture is Fado music.

 This is a genre of music where locals belt out their emotions and memories through soulful, heart-wrenching songs.